Los Angeles Almanac Logo

 Home | All Almanac Topics | History

-Long Beach - the Original Hollywood
+Long Beach - The Original Hollywood

 Balboa Studios in Long Beach, 1913-1918.
 Photographer unknown, courtesy of Wikimedia Commons.